Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Teorema de los ángulos verticales)
 **Vertical angles theorem**: two angles that are vertical angles, are also congruent.
 Given that $\angle A$ and $\angle B$ are vertical angles, then $\angle A \cong \angle B$.

+(Teorema de los pares lineales congruentes) **Congruent linear pairs theorem**: in a linear pair, if the two angles are congruent, then they have a measure of $\pi/2$, meaning that if both angles of a linear pair are congruent then they are right angles.

 (Teorema de los suplementos congruentes)
 **Congruent supplements theorem**: two angles are congruent when they are supplementary to another angle, or when they are supplementary to two other congruent angles, if $\angle A$ and $\angle C$ are supplements of $\angle B$, then $\angle A \cong \angle C$.